Estate Planning

 A power of attorney (POA) is a legally binding document where the principal grants authority to an agent to act on their behalf in specified matters.
 The agent owes a fiduciary duty to the principal, meaning they must act solely in the principal's best interest, avoid conflicts of interest, and maintain accurate records of every transaction they conduct.

 The scope of authority in a POA ranges from broad to narrow.
 A broad POA allows the agent to handle banking, real estate transactions, tax filings, investment management, and contract negotiations.
-A narrow POA restricts the agent to a single task — such as signing documents at a real estate closing or managing one specific bank account during the principal's absence.
+A narrow POA restricts the agent to a single task, such as signing documents at a real estate closing or managing one specific bank account during the principal's absence.

 Every state governs power of attorney documents through its own statutes.
 Most states have adopted a version of the Uniform Power of Attorney Act (UPOAA), but significant differences remain in execution requirements, witness rules, and the specific duties imposed on agents.
 This means a POA valid in Texas may not automatically be accepted in New York, though most states honor out-of-state documents that were validly executed under the originating state's law.

-The principal must be mentally competent — meaning they understand what authority they are granting and to whom — at the time they sign the POA.
+The principal must be mentally competent, meaning they understand what authority they are granting and to whom, at the time they sign the POA.
 A POA signed by someone who lacks mental capacity is void and unenforceable.
 This is why estate planning attorneys stress the importance of creating a POA while you are healthy, not after a medical crisis.

-If you need to create a power of attorney, Legal Tank offers a free power of attorney template that you can customize to your state's requirements.
+Working without counsel?
+A power of attorney, Legal Tank offers a free power of attorney template that you can customize to your state's requirements.
 For complex situations, you can request an attorney-drafted POA through our document services.

 What Are the Different Types of Power of Attorney?